Anton-Gladyshev/pypty/README.md

 ## BFGS algotithm
 17) C. G. Broyden (1970).
 The convergence of a class of double-rank minimization algorithms
-18) Fletcher, R. (1970).
+18) R. Fletcher   (1970).
 A New Approach to Variable Metric Algorithms
 19) D. Goldfarb (1970).
 A Family of Variable Metric Updates Derived by Variational Means
 20) D. F. Shanno (1970).
 Conditioning of quasi-Newton methods for function minimization